-Those who have shown ability as independent researchers can apply to be accepted at Chalmers as Docent.
-However, this is solely an academic qualification.
+Those who have shown ability as independent researchers can apply to be accepted at Chalmers as "Oavlönad Docent".
+This is solely an academic qualification.

-At Chalmers there is a teaching post designated Docent, which in itself presupposes that the holder is a docent, but which is regulated entirely by Chalmers' rules of prodecure for research and teaching faculty.
+At Chalmers there is a faculty position designated Docent, which is regulated entirely by Chalmers' rules of procedure for research and teaching faculty.
 The title docent is in Sweden normally translated to Associate Professor.

 1. Scientific Qualifications